Remy Namaduk

 Remy Gerard Namaduk (born 1949) is a Nauruan politician and former member of the cabinet and member of parliament.

-He represented the Anetan Constituency.
-Namaduk participated in the parliamentary elections in 2003, 2004, 2007, 2008 and in the April elections of 2010, but only the 2003 elections gave him a place in the Parliament of Nauru.
-He lost his parliamentary mandate to Vassal Gadoengin in 2004.
+Namaduk unsuccessfully ran for Parliament of Nauru in 1986, 1992, and 1995.

+Namaduk was elected to parliament in the by-election in Anetan Constituency held on 5 October 1996.
+He was re-elected in 1997, 2000, and 2003.

 He held several portfolios in the cabinets of René Harris, including Minister of Education and Minister for Economic Development and Minister for Transport and Telecommunications.
 He served as Minister Assisting the President of Nauru in all of the cabinets of René Harris between 1999 and 2003.
 He also served as Minister of Finance several times between 1999 and 2003.

+Namaduk was ousted from his parliament seat in the 2004 election by Vassal Gadoengin.
+He unsuccessfully ran again in the elections of 2007, 2008 and April 2010.